eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ARB_28<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-An Attribute Scheme Provider MAY specify an attribute in an Attestation Rulebook that indicates whether the Attestation Provider during attestation issuance requested a cryptographic binding (as specified in [Topic 18](./annex-2.02-high-level-requirements-by-topic.md#a2311-topic-18-combined-presentations-of-attributes)) between the new attestation and an existing PID or attestation.
-If present in a Rulebook, the identifier for this attribute SHALL be ``cryptographically_bound_to``, and its contents SHALL be an attestation type or vct (see ARB_05).
+An Attribute Scheme Provider MAY specify an attribute in an Attestation Rulebook that indicates whether the Attestation Provider during attestation issuance requested a cryptographic binding (as specified in [Topic 18][topic-18]) between the new attestation and an existing PID or attestation.
+If present in a Rulebook, the identifier for this attribute SHALL be `cryptographically_bound_to`, and its contents SHALL be an attestation type or vct (see ARB_05).

 *Note: The meaning of this attribute, if present, is that this attestation is cryptographically bound to one or more attestations of the given attestation type or vct on this Wallet Unit.
-If a Relying Party receives this attribute from a Wallet Unit, it can subsequently request the Wallet Unit to send a proof of cryptographic binding between the attestation and an attestation indicated in the ``cryptographically_bound_to`` attribute.*
+If a Relying Party receives this attribute from a Wallet Unit, it can subsequently request the Wallet Unit to send a proof of cryptographic binding between the attestation and an attestation indicated in the `cryptographically_bound_to` attribute.*

 </div>
 </div>